Hsparkcon/CSE701_PROJ_03/README.md

 ## Using the executable

->Please reloacte the generated executable where the user want by default
+>Please relocate the generated executable where the user want by default
 >
 >> #### For Linux OS
 >> ```bash